PeterBaltov/ikbr-algo-trading/PHASE7_SUMMARY.md

 ### **Deployment Scenarios**

 #### **Immediate Use (No Changes Required)**
-- Existing ThetaGang users can continue using the system without any modifications
+- Existing moneytrailz users can continue using the system without any modifications
 - All original functionality preserved and enhanced

 #### **Gradual Enhancement**